Ann Rachlin

 Ann Sybille Rachlin (née Lyttleton; 23 July 1933 – 20 November 2023) was a British musician, author of children's books and the founder of 'Fun with Music', a stream of online stories for children with music.
 She was an authority on Dame Ellen Terry, the Victorian actress, and her daughter Edith Craig.

 Life

 Ann Sybille Lyttleton was born in Leeds on 23 July 1933.
 Her father owned a clothing manufacturing business.
 Her paternal grandmother was born in Wales, and her other grandparents came as immigrants from Poland and Lithuania.

-Rachlin married Neville Ziff, with whom she had two daughters and one son.
+Rachlin married Neville Ziff, with whom she had three children: Jan, Max, and Trisha.
 They divorced after eleven years.
 In 1969 she married American conductor and pianist Ezra Rachlin, and they remained married until his death in 1995.

 Ann Rachlin died on 20 November 2023, at the age of 90.